Sir Francis Blake, 1st Baronet, of Tillmouth Park

 Sir Francis Douglas Blake, 1st Baronet, CB, DL (27 February 1856 – 5 February 1940) was Deputy Lieutenant of Northumberland, Vice Lord Lieutenant in 1920 and 1931, a Justice of the Peace, and a Member of Parliament.

+Early life

-The son of Francis Blake (1832–1861), the heir of Sir Francis Blake of Twizell Castle, on the death of his father he inherited substantial estates in Northumberland including Tillmouth House, Twizell Castle and Seghill.
+The son of Francis Blake (1832–1861) and grandson of Sir Francis Blake of Twizell Castle, on the death of his father Francis Douglas Blake inherited substantial estates in Northumberland, including Tillmouth House, Twizell Castle, and Seghill.

-He was educated at University College, Oxford, and was admitted to the Inner Temple as a Barrister-at-Law.
+Blake was educated at University College, Oxford, and was admitted to the Inner Temple as a Barrister-at-Law.
 He was created a Baronet, of Tillmouth Park, in the Baronetage of the United Kingdom on 22 July 1907.

+Career

 He became chairman of the Northumberland Quarter Sessions.

 Later he was elected Liberal Member of Parliament for Berwick on Tweed 1916–1922, and was appointed Companion of the Order of the Bath in 1919.